jchi2241/RMA_tool/README.md

 - Tedious, complex process for customer service representative.
 Prone to errors.
 - No form validation, resulting in inaccurate/nonexistent shipping addresses
 - Manual implementation of RMA ID #'s or Sample/Replacement ID #'s results in duplicate/wrong ID formats
-- Same replacement information needs to be re-entered at multiple points across multiple excel files - prone to mismatched information for the same RMA.
+- Same information needs to be re-entered multiple times across multiple files - prone to mismatched information for the same RMA.
 - Tedious, error-prone process results in decrease in both employee happiness and customer satisfaction.

 #####This tool helps by reducing process down to just ***3 steps***: